 Reduce meal-time decision fatigue and improve your decision making skills by figuring out your meals ahead of time.

 I don’t work well in messy environments.
 Others might, I don’t.

 So when it comes to preparing for the week, I always make sure to have a nice clean working area ready to go.
 If an orderly environment is something that allows you to better focus, make it a Sunday priority.

 By organizing your workspace ahead of time, you will set yourself up to have a more focused week.
 And, more importantly, you won’t be scrambling to get organized during the chaos of Monday.

-Have a productive day by being organized and prepared before your workday even begins.
+Ensure that each day is a productive one by being organized and prepared before your week even begins.

 7. Things to do on a Sunday – Get your clothes ready

 Speaking of things to do on a Sunday night, getting your clothes ready is another great idea.
 But, this doesn’t have to just be a Sunday thing.
 It can really be an every night kind of thing.

 Planning out your clothes the night before will save you a tremendous amount of time in the long run.

 Instead of scrambling to throw something together in the morning, you’ll deliberately plan out a great outfit the night before.